 Del.
-Washington and community leaders advocate end to tax sales for water bill debts
+Washington and community leaders advocate end to tax sales for water bill debts (press release)

 Baltimore, MD – June 2, 2017: On Thursday June 1, Delegate Mary Washington of Maryland’s 43rd District stood with faith leaders and city advocates at Friendship United Baptist Church in Baltimore to call for a moratorium on the city’s practice of selling water bills to outside investors, who can use liens to push homeowners and city congregations out of their properties.